Working at Soul Signature Tattoo since

 My greatest interest in this tattooing is learning about the connections among all the Islands and the migrations that took place.
 Learning about history that is not found in traditional American history, but rather the true sense of our journey as independent, indigenous and native peoples.
 Seeing modern day people restore there self identity through this craft and study.
 To attain knowledge everyday as I meet more elders and others to connect more dots.
 It’s been a lifelong journey and the story is still being written in the flesh.

-What is your favorite line of the humane body?
+What is your favorite line of the human body?

 Every part of the human body has certain lines that we work off of.
 All the different parts inspire a different flow.
 I can work with anything in front of me.
 This is why this art requires great trust in the artist.
 This art is unique because it is created in the moment.
 It is birthed from the synergy between client and artist, pure vibes.